 These rustic-looking whoopie pies consist of chewy banana bread cakes filled with vanilla cashew cream.
-Perfectly chewy, tender, with a delicious banana flavor, and hints of spices.
-Plus these are not super sweet, making it perfect for breakfast!
+Perfectly chewy and tender, with a delicious banana flavor and hints of spices.
+Plus, these are not super sweet, making them perfect for breakfast!

 The batter is super simple, gluten-free, and naturally sweetened.
 We start with a base of oat flour + rolled oats for texture, then comes mashed banana that also acts as a binder.
 To sweeten, I went with a mix of coconut sugar and maple syrup.
 For extra flavor, we have a generous pinch of cinnamon, as well as ground ginger, giving these cakes a more “traditional” banana bread flavor.